Homemade Crescent Rolls

 Ingredients for Homemade Crescent Rolls.

-• Sugar: Regular granulated sugar is fine.
+• Sugar: Regular granulated sugar is fine, or you can use light brown sugar.

 • Eggs: A combination of whole eggs and egg yolks makes these rolls rich and gives them a great texture.

-How Do You Make Crescent Rolls?
+How to Make Crescent Rolls

-• Proof the Yeast.
-To get started, youโ€™ll want to begin activating your yeast.
-Place it in the bowl of a stand mixer fitted with a whisk attachment, and add the warm milk and water, plus a little bit of the sugar.
-Whisk for a moment on low speed to combine, and then let the mixture rest.
+• Proof the yeast.
+Start by adding the yeast, warm milk, water, and a little sugar to the bowl of a stand mixer fitted with a whisk attachment.
+Whisk for a moment on low, and then let the mixture rest and activate.
 It should turn frothy within about 5 minutes.
 If it doesnโ€™t, either the yeast was old or the liquids were too hot/cold and failed to activate the yeast.
-Either way, youโ€™ll need to start again with new ingredients.
+Either way, youโ€™ll need to start again with fresh ingredients.

-• Add the Eggs, Flour, and Salt.
-Crack the eggs into a separate bowl to make sure you donโ€™t get any shells into your dough.
-Then add the eggs to the mixer, and whisk to combine.
-Swap the whisk attachment for the dough hook, and add the flour and salt to the bowl.
-Let the mixer knead the dough on medium speed until it begins to come together.
+• Add the eggs, flour, and salt.
+Meanwhile, crack the eggs into a separate bowl (watch out for any shell pieces).
+Add the eggs to the yeast mixture and whisk to combine.
+Next, swap the whisk attachment for the dough hook and add the flour and salt.
+Knead on medium speed until the dough starts to come together.

 • Bake!
-Bake the crescent rolls on the center rack of your preheat oven for 15 – 18 minutes, or until golden brown.
+Bake the crescent rolls in the center of a preheated 350ยบF oven for 15-18 minutes, or until golden brown.
 Then take them out of the oven and allow them to cool slightly before serving warm.

 Baked butterhorn rolls on a baking sheet.